Heteropterygini: Reproduction and life cycle

 The adult females usually lay their relatively large eggs individually, several centimeters deep in the ground using the ovipositor.
 The eggs, between 6 and 12 mm long and 4.5 to 7 mm wide, are considered to be the heaviest insect eggs.
 Their shape is typically egg-shaped with either a blunt or a pointed lower pole.
 It looks similar with the lid (operculum).
 It is circular and can be raised flat or slightly pointed in the middle.
 The micropyle is located between the two lower arms of a four-armed micropylar plate.
 These four arms are aligned in an x-shape, whereby the lower arms are usually shorter and lie next to each other at a larger angle or even in a line.
 In some species the arms are extended at the ends, in others around the point of intersection.
 Depending on the species, it takes 6 to 12 months until the nymphs hatching.
-It takes usually a similar period of time until the are adult.
+It takes usually a similar period of time until they are adult.
 In addition to species with an average life expectancy, there are species that reach an age that is astonishing for phasmids at up to five years.